Edward C. Little Water Recycling Facility

 West Basin Has Small Part in Inspector America Episode on History Channel

-West Basin's water recycling facility had a small part in the "Dam This City" episode of the History Channel's Inspector America program with Timothy Galarnyk.
+West Basin’s water recycling facility had a small part in the “Dam This City” episode of the History Channel’s Inspector America program with Timothy Galarnyk.
 The program also tells an interesting story about the water situation in Lake Mead and the City of Las Vegas.
-(Episode available for download on iTunes - just type in "Inspector America" in the iTunes search box.)
+(Episode available for download on iTunes -type “Inspector America” in iTunes search box.)

 1935 S. Hughes Way, El Segundo, CA